KitianMMD/SoftRobots.DesignOptimization/README.md

 Once launched, a command prompt will ask you the id of the design to simulate.
 # Parallelization
-This step is optional, only if you want to perform parallelization.
+This step is optional, included only for those who wish to enhance computational performance during design optimization and simulation.
+Parallelization allows multiple processes to run concurrently, reducing total runtime and enabling efficient resource utilization.
+In this project, parallelization has been implemented specifically for the Design Optimization step.
+## Virtualization
 - Docker

 - Singularity